 A large percentage of Namibia's land dedication goes to protected areas and communal conservancies, protecting wildlife and ecosystems.

-Waste management infrastructure is developing; it is still restricted outside major urban centers like Windhoek.
+Waste management infrastructure is developing; it is still restricted outside major metropolitan areas like Windhoek.
 Exercise responsible disposal.

-Namibia is among the driest countries in sub-Saharan Africa.
-Shortage of water is an important issue; use water mindfully.
+Namibia is a part of the driest countries in sub-Saharan Africa.
+Water scarcity is a significant issue; use water mindfully.

 Make choices that align with sustainable travel principles.